sandialabs/compadre/README.md

 The Compadre Toolkit provides a performance portable solution for the parallel evaluation of computationally dense kernels.
 The toolkit specifically targets the Generalized Moving Least Squares (GMLS) approach, which requires the inversion of small dense matrices.
 The result is a set of weights that provide the information needed for remap or entries that constitute the rows of some globally sparse matrix.

 This toolkit focuses on the 'on-node' aspects of meshless PDE solution and remap, namely the parallel construction of small dense matrices and their inversion.
 What it does **not** provide is the tools for managing fields, inverting globally sparse matrices, or neighbor search that requires orchestration over many MPI processes.
-This toolkit is designed to be easily dropped-in to an existing MPI (or serial) based framework for PDE solution or remap, with minimal dependencies ([Kokkos](https://github.com/kokkos/kokkos) and either [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit) or [LAPACK](http://www.netlib.org/lapack/)).
+This toolkit is designed to be easily dropped-in to an existing MPI (or serial) based framework for PDE solution or remap, with minimal dependencies ([Kokkos](https://github.com/kokkos/kokkos) and [KokkosKernels](https://github.com/kokkos/kokkos-kernels)).

 ### Generalized Moving Least Squares (GMLS)